notion/chef-prometheus-platform/README.md

 ### zookeeper_exporter

-Install and start prometheus zookeeper_exporter on node if node has been defined as atarget in prometheus server (see .kitchen.yml for example).
+Install and start prometheus zookeeper_exporter on node if node has been defined as a target in prometheus server (see .kitchen.yml for example).

 This recipe also generate zookeeper exporter related config to deploy on prometheus server.